Jordan Lukaku: Personal life

 Lukaku was born in Antwerp.
 His father is Roger Lukaku, who played professional football and was capped at international level by Zaire.
 He has an older brother, Romelu Lukaku, who also progressed through the youth academy at Anderlecht.
 Their cousin Boli Bolingoli-Mbombo plays for KV Mechelen.

-While at the youth academy at Anderlecht, Jordan, along with Romelu, used to be picked by their father and took them to training every morning.
+While at the youth academy at Anderlecht, Jordan, along with Romelu, used to be picked up by their father and taken to training every morning.
 Unlike his older brother, Jordan grew up supporting Arsenal.
 Around 2012, Jordan became a victim of fake profiling.
 It came after he was involved in a controversial circumstances, prompting angry response from social media.

 In December 2014, Jordan Lukaku was charged with speeding and had his driving license revoked for fifteen days, as well as, being fined €600.
 The following month, his closest friend, Junior Malanda, was killed in a car crash.
 Three months later, he was charged with the same offence and was banned from driving for a year.
 He was given a final warning and told that if he did it again, he would be jailed.
 The following year, he was charged with the same offence for the third time and was banned from driving for fifteen months.